hapax/hapax.github.io/assets/hacker.md

 Nowadays, a "hacker" is someone who breaks security systems.
 But there is an older use of the term referring to a spirit of play, exploration, and creativity in technical matters.
-In the words of open-source guru Richard Stallman,
+In the words of gnuru Richard Stallman,

 <span style="padding-left: 20px; display:block">
 [Hackers] wanted to be able to do something in a more